 - Grunty sends out some minions, dodge them while aiming for Grunty until only a mere 15 hitpoints are left.

-- Grunty releases a toxic gas, shoot Grunty with eggs as fast as you can before your bubbles are all gone (it is almost crucial to have saved the fish in Spiral Mountain if you haven't by now)
+- Grunty releases a toxic gas, shoot Grunty with eggs as fast as possible before the duo's bubbles are all gone (it is almost crucial to have saved the fish in Spiral Mountain if the player hasn't by now)